 - Make “where’s the data?” your team’s new mantra.
 The “science” of conversion rate optimization requires real data on every aspect of the website experience.
 If you aren’t poring over reports and data and recommitting your testing to increase conversions, you need to reconsider your strategy.

 - Don’t assume.
 Always test.
 Disagreement over page design?
 Product manager wants to change level of detail on the product page?
 Changing up a headline on a blog post?
 Don’t ever “just launch it.”
 Do an A/B test first for a set amount of time, and then ensure that the change will improve your conversion rate.

 - Don’t confuse engagement metrics with business outcomes.
 Yes, your engagement metrics are part of the picture, but focusing more on bounce rate, click through rate, etc. is akin to focusing on the calorie counts and losing sight of your weekly weigh-in when dieting.
 Use these as indicators and potential issues to fix, but don’t lose sight of the conversion rate.

 - Think in terms of personas, not product lines.
 Become more customer-centric with how you approach your website by not segmenting by product line, but developing a persona strategy instead.
-Get in your customers’ heads about what they’re experiencing when they come to your website, portal or community.
+Get in your customers’ heads about what they’re experiencing when they come to your website, portal, or online community.